You are here

 The keystone of Teams is that it provides a single destination for conversations, files, apps, meetings, and more in order to facilitate seamless collaboration.
 Team members can be both inside or outside the department, onsite or remote.

 If you are a manager or director, consider creating a team where your group can share information and manage your workload.
 (For example, I am part of the Pitt IT Communications & Marketing Team.)
 Major initiatives and projects are also ideal candidates for a team.
-For example, Pitt IT has teams for the Skype to Teams Transition and Flex @ Pitt.
+For example, Pitt IT has teams for the Skype to Teams Transition and the hybrid classroom technology.
 These teams keep us organized and on the same page.

 Use Channels for Special Teams Work